SnpM/scraipe/docs/advanced_usage/multi_scraper.md

 # MultiScraper Tutorial

-This tutorial explains how to use and extend the MultiScraper for scraping multiple types of URLs.
+This tutorial explains how to use and extend the [MultiScraper][scraipe.extended.MultiScraper] for scraping multiple types of URLs.

 ## Overview